thijsBoet/testing-next-apps-with-jest-and-cypress/README.md

 ### Test Granularity Guidelines
-1. Skip unit test when mocking would render them pointless ⋅⋅⋅example: don't test mutation API endpoint with mocked db function
+1. Skip unit test when mocking would render them pointless
+* example: don't test mutation API endpoint with mocked db function
-2. Skip unit test when function is "glue" for tested functions ⋅⋅⋅example: little benefit to testing getStaticProps on its own
+2. Skip unit test when function is "glue" for tested functions
+* example: little benefit to testing getStaticProps on its own
-3. Use more granular tests when e2e tests would be overkill ⋅⋅⋅example: different conditions for ticket component
+3. Use more granular tests when e2e tests would be overkill
+* example: different conditions for ticket component
-4. Use more granular tests to aid in diagnosing less granular tests ⋅⋅⋅example: test API for ticket reservation and e2e for purchasing ticket
+4. Use more granular tests to aid in diagnosing less granular tests
+* example: test API for ticket reservation and e2e for purchasing ticket
 5. Minimize e2e tests with Cypress (take a long time to run)